GoldenretriverYT/PluginsForPolytoriaCreator/README.md

 2. Create a new folder and call it "files" - put your mod files in there.
 3. Create a new file NEXT to the "files" folder and call it "meta.json"
 4. Fill it with the appropriate information following the ModMeta schema.
+5. Zip the files - make sure you dont have your files within a subfolder in the zip archive - they have to be at the root of the zip file.

 ### ModMeta Schema
 ```json